cloudflare/cloudflare-docs/content/speed/_index.md

 {{<feature header="Optimization" href="/speed/optimization/">}}

-Get recommendations of Cloudflare products ans settings to improve your website’s performance.
+Get recommendations of Cloudflare products and settings to improve your website’s performance.

 {{</feature>}}